Disclaimer

 Target Population

-• 25-64 y/o with a cervix regardless of gender identity
+ALL 25-64 y/o individuals with a cervix, regardless of gender identity

 Previously, cervical screening was offered every 3 years in 25-49 y/o and every 5 years in 50-64 y/o.

-Initial screening test: high-risk HPV (hrHPV) testing with reflex cytology (i.e. only perform cytology if hrHPV +ve, see below)
+Initial step: high-risk HPV (hrHPV) testing with reflex cytology (i.e. only perform cytology if hrHPV +ve, see below)

 -ve hrHPV

-Return to routine recall (i.e. screen after 5 years)
+Return to routine recall (i.e. recall after 5 years)

 +ve hrHPV